Zackory/rc2022/README.md

 Robotics researchers and futurists have long dreamed of robots that can serve as caregivers.
 In this project-based course, you'll learn about intelligent physical human-robot collaboration and opportunities for robots that contribute to caregiving.
 You'll gain hands-on experience with teleoperation, autonomy, perception, navigation, manipulation, human-robot interaction, and machine learning.
 You'll also learn about robot design, collaborative research, and healthcare robotics.

 This is a graduate-level project-based course for students interested in physical human-robot collaboration and robotic caregiving.
 There are no exams nor textbook assignments.
 You will be working with a group of your peers to develop solutions to real-world problems in which robots physically interact with and assist people.
-There are two projects where you will work with **_real mobile manipulators_** and build on state-of-the-art methods from scientific literature, all leading to a live robot demonstration, presentation, and short paper to disseminate your results.
+There are two projects where you will work with a **_real mobile manipulator_** and build on state-of-the-art methods from scientific literature, all leading to a live robot demonstration, presentation, and short paper to disseminate your results.

 ### Pre-Requisites
 Prior experience with the Python programming language is encouraged and extremely beneficial.